nabin747/nest_strater/note.md

-`For creating project from scratch we need followiing command: `
+`To creating project from scratch we need followiing command: `

 ```
     npm init -y